leotaozeng/vue-forum/README.md

 6. <a href="https://vuex.vuejs.org/">What is Vuex?</a>

 ## Notes:
+### Application Structure:
 1. The src directory contains our application's code.
 2. Main.js is the application's entry file.
 3. When start building an application it is usually handy to work with a local file or mockup before hitting an API or another source.
 4. If the browser tries to reload the page, this shouldn't happen in a Single Page Application.
-5. The class selector is way faster than the element selector, because it is more specific.
-6. It's recommended to use camelCase names when using CSS Modules.
+5. It's recommended to use camelCase names when using CSS Modules.
-7. Keep the logic that alters the state in the parent component.
-8. It's recommended to place the global styles in the root component's style tag insted of importing it in the HTML head tag as you would normally do.
+6. It's recommended to place the global styles in the root component's style tag insted of importing it in the HTML head tag as you would normally do.
+7. The class selector is way faster than the element selector, because it is more specific.
+8. Keep the logic that alters the state in the parent component.

+### Vue
+1. Each component is a Vue instance.
 9. Each Vue.set is an individual state change.
 10. Create and Update things are usually all together.
 11. The benefits of using higher-order functions are that the code is reusable and wirte less.
-12. Each component is a Vue instance.
 13. The created hook is a great time to fire an AJAX call.
 14. The mounted hook is similar to JQuery's ready function.
 15. We should fetch only the data we need.